apache/directory-fortress-core/README-CONFIG.md

 ### This README covers these sections:
  * SECTION 1 - Fortress Configuration Subsystem Overview
+ * SECTION 2 - Fortress Configuration Overrides
  * SECTION 2 - Fortress Configuration Subsystem Targets
  * SECTION 3 - Precedence of Artifacts found in the Fortress Configuration Subsystem
  * SECTION 4 - More on Fortress properties
 -------------------------------------------------------------------------------
 # SECTION 1.
 Fortress Configuration Subsystem Overview

-### Fortress obtains all of its configuration settings from the following two locations:
+### Fortress configuration files are seeded using Ant property files.

-1. Ant Property files - Seeds downstream fortress.properties, refreshLDAPData.xml and slapd.conf files.
+## Ant Property files - Seeds downstream fortress.properties, refreshLDAPData.xml and slapd.conf files.
  The ant property subsystem is fed using three files:
  * user.properties  - optional, when found, located in user's home directory.
 Properties found here take precedence over those following.
  * slapd.properties - optional, when found, located in root folder of the package.
 These props override those found in the build.properties file.